 - Sand bath access: most ryokans have private sand-bath rooms; the public Saraku is also walking distance

-- Pool options: 2 of 3 below have outdoor pools (summer) and indoor (year-round)
+- Pool options: 2 of the resorts below have outdoor pools (summer) and indoor (year-round)

 - Best months: any month — sand baths run year-round